chikhaliap10/CS668/README.md

 4. What data-driven strategies can mitigate overstock and stockouts through accurate forecasting?

 ## Literature Review
-The literature highlights the need for accurate demand forecasting and efficient inventory management.
-Advanced models like ensemble learning and hybrid approaches improve prediction accuracy but require significant computational power.
-This project uses machine learning to optimize demand forecasting and stock adjustments, with tools like SHAP for interpretability and Streamlit for real-time updates, aiming to make inventory management more data-driven and transparent.
+1. Literature emphasizes the importance of demand forecasting for inventory optimization.
+Advanced methods like XGBoost and hybrid models significantly enhance prediction accuracy, especially in e-commerce.
+2. This project leverages time-series models (ARIMA, Exponential Smoothing) and machine learning (XGBoost) to address challenges in stock management, combining accuracy with practical inventory planning techniques.

 ## Dataset Overview
 The dataset comprises approximately 540,000 rows and 8 columns, covering various aspects of sales transactions for an online retail business primarily operating in the United Kingdom.
 Key features include: